ianyfan/alevel/physics/specification.md

 3 Use of stress-strain graphs to find the Young modulus

 2.3.1
-1 Oscillation of the particles of the medium; amplitude, frequency, wavelength, speed, phase, path difference; \\(c = f\lambda\\)
+1 Oscillation of the particles of the medium
+\ Amplitude, frequency, wavelength, speed, phase, path difference
+\ \\(c = f\lambda\\)

 2.3.2
-1 Characteristics and examples, including sound and electromagnetic waves 2 Polarisation as evidence for the nature of transverse waves; applications e.g. Polaroid sunglasses, aerial alignment for transmitter and receiver
+1 Characteristics and examples, including sound and electromagnetic waves 2 Polarisation as evidence for the nature of transverse waves
+\ Applications e.g. Polaroid sunglasses, aerial alignment for transmitter and receiver

 2.3.3
 1 Refractive index of a substance s, \\(n = \frac{c}{c_s}\\)